A Guide to Forklift Preventative Maintenance

 The above is a basic forklift maintenance schedule template for a gas-powered model that sees regular use in a warehouse environment.
 Different models and applications may require more- or less-frequent service.
 The first thing to do when putting together a maintenance checklist is to consult the manufacturer’s guidelines.
 Then, speak with a qualified technician to determine if more frequent or additional checks are necessary.

-NMC’s expert technicians can help you determine the best way to keep your costs down while ensuring all your preventative lift truck maintenance needs are met.
+RAKA’s expert technicians can help you determine the best way to keep your costs down while ensuring all your preventative lift truck maintenance needs are met.
 Whether you initially purchased your forklift from us or not, contact our office to schedule a consultation with one of our service professionals.